Moeinh77/Kaggle-House-Prices-Advanced-Regression-Techniques/README.md

 This is the repository for [Kaggle House Prices Advanced Regression Techniques competition](https://www.kaggle.com/c/house-prices-advanced-regression-techniques).

-I got the error of 0.11433 on the public leader board .
+I got the error of 0.11433 on the public leader board which lies somewhere between 3-7 % tops(because scores are reset every 2 month the position changes) .

 * Please read the notebooks for more information and step by step guide of the solution.